DanielsWebDevelopment/Start-Fitness-Website/README.md

 ## This website wes developed for workout purposes, The website revolves around
-allowing the users to be able to shop for certain products, track their day to day tasks and being able to keep track of this all in one PLACE!
+allowing the users to be able to shop for certain products, track their day to day tasks and be able to keep track of this all in one PLACE!

 #### This Webpage was built using HTML, CSS & JavaScript, while also initalizing Swiperjs

 ### Some of the features include, but are not limited too
-* Implentation on allowing users to search of items they might like to purchase
+* Implementation on allowing users to search of items they might like to purchase
-* Implentaion of a live tracking system that allows users to keep track of the taks they do a daily basis
+* Implementaion of a live tracking system that allows users to keep track of the taks they do a daily basis
-* Future implentation of a live stat tracker for your workout needs
+* Future implementation of a live stat tracker for your workout needs

 Here are screenshots of the website along with the images included